- Beau Thai: Shaw (relocation)

 Leesburg Pike and Old Gallows Road, Tysons Corner, VA 22812

-PROJECTED OPENING DATE: Spring 2014Paladar Kitchen and Rum Bar will be opening its 5th location and second D.C.-area location this coming spring.
+PROJECTED OPENING DATE: May 9, 2014Paladar Kitchen and Rum Bar will be opening its 5th location and second D.C.-area location this coming spring.
 Deriving its name from the Cuban term for small, soulful kitchens ran out of private homes, the eatery will focus on an American interpretation of the flavors of Central and South America and the Latin Caribbean, with special attention given to Cuban food.
 The 185-seat space will boast a clean and sophisticated, yet rustic and warm, style- providing an atmosphere for casual dining and special occasions alike.
 The lunch and dinner menus will offer a wide range of Latin comfort food including dishes like Cuban Braised Beef Ropa Vieja and Blackened Fish Tacos while the Rum bar will offer more than 50 varieties of rum and other specialty, Latin-influenced cocktails.

 Raku: Cleveland Park

-PROJECTED OPENING DATE: 2014Slated for next year, sushi and noodles eatery Raku will be opening its third location in the Cathderal Commons development of Cleveland Park.
+PROJECTED OPENING DATE: late 2014Slated for next year, sushi and noodles eatery Raku will be opening its third location in the Cathderal Commons development of Cleveland Park.
 Although many of the plans for the future space are in the early stages, Raku owner, Marcel The, says it will likely be 30% larger than its Bethesda location.
 Diners can expect the menu to reflect the same Asian cuisine offerd at its current Bethesda and Dupont locations with a variety of rice and noodle dishes, bento boxes, sushi, and sake available.

 Restaurant by Stephen Starr and Fatty Crew